-Fig. 2 shows the surface analysis increments from these two experiments.
-Since the background is zero, the analysis increments are the analysis themselves and represent the corresponding structures of the background error covariance.
-Fig. 2a shows, as expected, the circular shape of the isotropic analysis increment.
-For the anisotropic case, L_r is also set to be equal to 4 grid intervals while L_f is specified as 2 g kg-1.
-The 'true' moisture field is used as the reference field (error field f) for this analysis (the background is zero in this case).
+ground error covariances.
+Figure 2a shows, as expected, the circular shape of the isotropic analysis increment.
+For the anisotropic case, $L_r$ is also set to be equal to four grid intervals while $L_f$ is specified as 2 g kg-1.
+The "true" moisture field is used as the reference field (error field f) for this analysis (the background is zero in this case).
 Strong anisotropy in the analysis increment is clearly revealed by Fig. 2b; the increment is stretched along the directions of the contours of the reference field.
-This is because the correlation decreases rapidly through the region where the reference field has a strong gradient, e.g., west of the single observation; in contrast, it decreases much more slowly near the northeast of the observation, where the gradient is small.
+This is because the correlation decreases rapidly through the region where the reference field has a strong gradient, for example, west of the single observation; in contrast, it decreases much more slowly northeast of the observation where the gradient is small.
 The analyzed values at the observation station for both cases are about 14.69 g kg-1, which is very close to the observed value 14.72 g kg-1.
-This result is consistent with the given ratio, i.e., 1:500, of the weighting coefficients of the background and surface observation terms in the cost function; the analysis is much closer to the observation than to the background.
+This result is consistent with the given ratio, that is, 1:500 of the weighting coefficients of the background and surface observation terms in the cost function; the analysis is much closer to the observation than to the background.
 In the current ideal case where the background error covariance is modeled after the known truth, using an anisotropic recursive filter, the analysis should match the truth very well when a sufficient number of observations are present.
 This will be examined in the next section.